awsdocs/iam-user-guide/doc_source/reference_aws-services-that-work-with-iam.md

-# AWS Services That Work with IAM<a name="reference_aws-services-that-work-with-iam"></a>
+# AWS services that work with IAM<a name="reference_aws-services-that-work-with-iam"></a>

 The AWS services listed below are grouped by their [AWS product categories](https://aws.amazon.com/products/) and include information about what IAM features they support:
 + **Service** – You can choose the name of a service to view the AWS documentation about IAM authorization and access for that service\.
 + **Actions** – You can specify individual actions in a policy\.
 If the service does not support this feature, then **All actions** is selected in the [visual editor](access_policies_create-console.md#access_policies_create-visual-editor)\.
 In a JSON policy document, you must use `*` in the `Action` element\.
 For a list of actions in each service, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.html)\.
 + **Resource\-level permissions** – You can use [ARNs](reference_identifiers.md#identifiers-arns) to specify individual resources in the policy\.
 If the service does not support this feature, then **All resources** is chosen in the [policy visual editor](access_policies_create-console.md#access_policies_create-visual-editor)\.
 In a JSON policy document, you must use `*` in the `Resource` element\.
 Some actions, such as `List*` actions, do not support specifying an ARN because they are designed to return multiple resources\.
 If a service supports this feature for some resources but not others, it is indicated by yellow cells in the table\.
 See the documentation for that service for more information\.
 + **Resource\-based policies** – You can attach resource\-based policies to a resource within the service\.
 Resource\-based policies include a `Principal` element to specify which IAM identities can access that resource\.
-For more information, see [Identity\-Based Policies and Resource\-Based Policies](access_policies_identity-vs-resource.md)\.
+For more information, see [Identity\-based policies and resource\-based policies](access_policies_identity-vs-resource.md)\.
 + **Authorization based on tags** – You can use [resource tags](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) in the condition of a policy to control access to a resource in the service\.
 You do this using the [`aws:ResourceTag`](reference_policies_condition-keys.md#condition-keys-resourcetag) global condition key or service\-specific tags, such as [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-taggingresources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-taggingresources)\.
-For more information about defining permissions based on attributes such as tags, see [What Is ABAC for AWS?](introduction_attribute-based-access-control.md)\.
+For more information about defining permissions based on attributes such as tags, see [What is ABAC for AWS?](introduction_attribute-based-access-control.md)\.
 + **Temporary credentials** – Users signed in with federation, a cross\-account role, or a [service role](id_roles_terms-and-concepts.md#iam-term-service-role) can access the service\.
 Temporary security credentials are obtained by calling AWS STS API operations like [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.
-For more information, see [Temporary Security Credentials](id_credentials_temp.md)\.
+For more information, see [Temporary security credentials in IAM](id_credentials_temp.md)\.
 + **Service\-linked roles** – A [service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role) gives the service permission to access resources in other services to complete an action on your behalf\.
 Choose the `Yes` link to see the documentation for services that support these roles\.
-For more information, see [Using Service\-Linked Roles](using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles](using-service-linked-roles.md)\.
 + **More information** – If a service doesn't fully support a feature, you can review the footnotes for an entry to view the limitations and links to related information\.

-## Compute Services<a name="compute_svcs"></a>
+## Compute services<a name="compute_svcs"></a>

 |  **Service**  |  **Actions**  |  **Resource\-level permissions**  | **Resource\-based policies** |  **Authorization based on tags**  |  **Temporary credentials**  |  **Service\-linked roles**  |